saidsay-so/chwitter/README.md

 Because school.

-### Why is there only French?

-I let you guess on this one.

 ### Will it work one day?

-Probably not for production.
+Not gonna make it for production.